 Elephant herds of 2000 or more keep migrating between Kaziranga, Darrang, and the Mikir Hills.
 These animals have a propensity for using common travel corridors, and frequently find their ancient migration routes blocked by buildings and fences.
 One can see entire families indulging in playful river baths, snacking off wild bananas and jackfruit, or scratching itchy hides against some tree.
 Only solitary bulls are prone to create trouble by charging or contesting right of way.
 This wonderful, wise animal too is extremely vulnerable today because of its size, and need for vast quantities of food and water.

 Royal Bengal Tigers

-Tigers, on the other hand, seem to be thriving due to stringent protection measures by the state government and WWF re-education programs linking wildlife tourism to rising incomes and employment for the local people.
+Tigers, on the other hand, seem to be thriving due to stringent protection measures by the state government.
+The WWF re-education programs link wildlife tourism to rising incomes and employment for the local people.
 These powerful animals don't attack unless they are injured or when protecting their cubs.
 These predators are most active early in the morning, late afternoon and evening, lying down during the mid day heat.
 At night, one often hears roaring or yowling if intruders disturb the tiger or leopard on a kill or at there resting site.

 Other Wildlife Species

 Other wildlife species that you would appreciate and notice in Kaziranga, a few lakes inside the park are home to 5,000 birds, the most important being cranes and flamingoes.
 Both greater and lesser flamingoes rummaged among aquatic vegetation for food.

 Kaziranga can be reached from Guwahati by road.
 Alternatively, one can take a boat ride on the mighty Brahmaputra River.
 Jeeps or cars can also be hired to reach Kaziranga through a narrow road.
 You need to leave the jeep after some time and hop on an elephants to go inside the forest reserve.